-This is the best pressure cooker chili verde recipe!
+This is an easy Instant Pot chili verde recipe!
 You get tender pork roast pieces with chiles using a fresh or frozen pork roast Instant Pot.
 A hearty meal you can make in a Ninja Foodi for dinner too.

 Every once and a while my husband comes up with a recipe he’d like to try in our Instant Pot, this week we was bound and determined to master pressure cooker chili verde and I must say it was delicious!!
 Definitely going on our list of favorite Instant Pot recipes we make often.